 A working paper of the event elaborates on various approaches that are used for grassroots peacebuilding by local and international actors, eg. working with community influencers and local peacebuilding structures as well as the opportunities that legal frameworks provide.

-The paper highlights various strategies to ensure effectiveness and sustainability of Peacebuilding, such as: putting the community central, working together with community leaders and local government and using innovative strategies, such as radio.
-Furthermore, the paper presents both opportunities and challenges of linking women’s grassroots efforts with higher level Peacebuilding efforts.
+The paper highlights various strategies to ensure the effectiveness and sustainability of Peacebuilding, such as: putting the community central, working together with community leaders and local government and using innovative strategies, such as radio.
+Furthermore, the paper presents both opportunities and challenges of linking women’s grassroots efforts with higher-level Peacebuilding efforts.